miniBill/witch-awakening/DLCs/Core/Companions.md

 - Negative: - Habit of vanishing,
 - Negative: - Might flay you if bored.
 - Mixed: +/- Wont trust you if you don’t join in her “parties”.
-- Has: Whisper has Witchery 3, Familiarity 5, Occultism 5, Psychotics 5, _Visceramancy 5, Toximancy, Blood Witch & Shroud_
+- Has: Whisper has Witchery 3, Familiarity 5, Occultism 5, Psychotics 5, _Visceramancy 5, Poisoner, Blood Witch & Shroud_
 - Quote: _\*Shadows slither of their own volition as you lay atop a mountain of bodies slick with blood, a red glow illuminating a woman\* *- A Vision.*_

 Whisper is a high ranking Wraith of Hespatia and a prolific serial killer and ritual coordinator leading-a particular network of hespatian families as a pleasure-death cult indulging in the most egregious sins more than can be spoken here that make the murder, rape, and necrophilia seem tame.
 Every passing month marks between 6 and 60+ new victims between her rituals and her assassinations